Kuchteq/MARBS/content/_index.md

 - [newsboat](newsboat) -- RSS feeds and news
 - [htop](htop) -- to look cool in screencaps... err... system monitor

+## Learning the system is fun and easy!

+You can figure out about the system in a lot of different ways:

+- [Get the PDF cheat sheet bundle](/marbs_bundle.zip) containing documents with keybindings for all the programs.
+Unzip it using `unzip marbs_bundle.zip`.
+- The many illustrative videos on [Luke Smith's YouTube channel](https://youtube.com/lukesmithxyz).
+- The documentation on the <a href="https://github.com/Kuchteq/MARBS">Github</a> page.
+- By just installing it and diving in!

 ## No un-features

 - No proprietary software or spyware.
 - No snaps or flatpaks or Mac-lite garbage.
 GNU/Linux the way it's supposed to be.
 - No branding cringe.
 Once you run MARBS, you have **your own** system, not mine!

-## Learning the system is fun and easy!

-You can figure out about the system in a lot of different ways:

-- The many illustrative videos on [Luke's YouTube channel](https://youtube.com/lukesmithxyz)
-- The documentation on the <a href="https://github.com/Kuchteq/MARBS">Github</a> page.
-- By just installing it and diving in!